Eccodyne/Plant-Watering-System/README.md

 This is a fully automated plant watering system based on an ESP32 board and Arduino code.

 ### 💡What is this repository for?
-This repository contains the code and build instructions for the "Plant Watering System" Project with the required 3D printing files to be found at Makerworld.com.
+This repository contains the code and build instructions for the "Plant Watering System" Project with the required 3D printing files to be found on Makerworld.com.

 Features:
 - Controls 2 separate water pumps